JS-alliance/jonathan-learning-plan/computer-science/big-o.md

 ## Logrithmic
 If the possible outcomes splits in 2 for each iteration.
  * Searching through A binary search tree

+## inverse Exponential
+Where n = the square root of the size of the dataset.
- * Looping through data where the end case is reached in exponentially fewer iterations the lasger the data gets.
+ * Looping through data where the end case is reached in exponentially fewer iterations the larger the data gets.

 ## Big O AB